overfullstack/overfullstack.github.io/src/pages/articles/2021-07-07---huh-to-aha-a-refactoring-story/index.md

 }</string,></string,>

 ````
-- Now, We can focus on testing just the signal part.
+- Now, we can focus on testing just the signal part.
 - This [BiConsumer](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/function/BiConsumer.html) is agnostic of what's passed, so we can cleverly use a `HashMap::put` to test this function.
 - As our code turns testable, we don't need magical mocking frameworks or **over-granular testing** to achieve ~95% test coverage.
 We can easily write highly targeted tests.